-SOHO has a system password "SOHOpasswd" This password is used when SOHO communicates with HQ for authentication by that site, and at any time when HQ challenges SOHO.
+SOHO has a system password 'SOHOpasswd'.
+This password is used when SOHO dials out to site HQ for authentication by that site, and at any time when HQ challenges SOHO.

-HQ has a system password "HQpasswd" which is, likewise, used when HQ communicates with site SOHO for authentication by SOHO, and at any time SOHO challenges HQ.
-ISP has a system password "ISPpasswd" used for the same purpose.
+HQ has a system password 'HQpasswd' which is, likewise, used when HQ dials out to site SOHO for authentication by SOHO, and at any time SOHO challenges HQ.

+ISP has a system password 'ISPpasswd' used for the same purpose.